Today Mariette has a question:

 Unless you’re yelling “Buy now!
 BUY NOW” at every opportunity, no-one thinks you’re a jerk for selling stuff.
 In fact, mentioning that you have things for sale can be incredibly helpful and considerate.

-But when you act as if you think you’re a jerk, everyone feels uncomfortable.
+But when you let the spectre of “shameless self-promotion” into your head and act like you’re a jerk, everyone feels uncomfortable.
 It suddenly becomes officially Not Okay for buying and selling to take place in a joyful, relaxed way.

 So here’s my prescription.

 Drink this hot chocolate.
-Pat this kitten.
+Pet this kitten.
 Know that it’s okay to sell stuff.

 Know that it’s especially okay to sell your wonderful stuff.